leanswift/leanswift.github.io/ecommerce/pages/add-ons/multiwarehouse/5.0.0/usermanual-multiwarehouse.md

 2. Only swatches are supported for configurable items with MWH

-3. The stock display on the front end is only available on the product detail page, and not on the list page or cart page.
+3. The stock of the product is displayed only on the product detail page, and not on the list or cart page in the frontend.

 4. For Configurable products, cumulative stock from all stock zones is displayed for each child item.
 This will be displayed only with the Order Grid extension.